jusbrasil/layer-websdk/README.md

 The Layer Web SDK is a JavaScript library for adding chat services to your web application.
 For detailed documentation, tutorials and guides please visit our [Web SDK documentation](https://developer.layer.com/docs/websdk).

-## About the `v2.0.0-beta` Beta Release

-This **public beta is NOT production ready**; while we will not stop you from using it in production, your expectations of polish and support will need to account for this.

-See the [API Reference (Beta)](http://static.layer.com/sdk/docs-2.0-beta) for more the full API, and the [Change Log](CHANGELOG.md#110) for a summary of changes.

 ## Supported Browsers

 * IE 11 and Edge